Why New Zealand Hates Possums

-- Ministry of Primary Industries are responsible for biosecurity in New Zealand, so are involved due to the disease threat of possums.
-You will definitely deal with these guys when you arrive in a New Zealand airport from overseas.
+- Ministry of Primary Industries is responsible for biosecurity in New Zealand, so are involved due to the disease threat of possums.
+You will definitely deal with these guys when you arrive at a New Zealand airport from overseas.

 How to help with the possum problem